Marcolbr2001/Autonomous_Robot/README.md

 🧠 Designed and implemented a modular real-time behavior control for a ground robot, integrating sensor fusion, computer vision, and decision-making algorithm into a cohesive embedded system.

 ---

+## The projects

+The maze solver can autonomously navigate and escape from a maze while collecting all the objects along the way.
+The self-sustained robot is capable of picking up objects and returning to the charging station every 2 minutes.
+The track follower reliably follows a path marked by alternating blue and yellow cones.

+---

 ## 🚀 Features